-• Medical statement may be requested, but is not required for substitutions within the meal pattern requirements.
-A medical statement signed by a person licensed to write prescriptions can be provided that contains instructions for food substitutions.
-Examples include pureeing food for a student who is unable to swallow solid foods; or, nut-free foods.
+A medical statement may be requested, but is not required, for substitutions within the meal pattern requirements.
+A medical statement signed by a person licensed to write prescriptions can be provided.
+The statement should contain instructions for food substitutions.
+Examples include pureeing food for a student who is unable to swallow solid foods; or nut-free foods.
 The medical statement must contain three parts.
 The food to be avoided, a brief explanation of how exposure to the food affects the child, and the recommended substitute(s) (does not have to be the particular brand).
-If the child's IEP or 504 Plan contain the information required in the medical statement, an additional medical statement is not required.
+If the child's Individualized Education Plan (IEP) or 504 Plan contains the information required in the medical statement, an additional medical statement is not required.

-Limited English Proficiency
+Limited English Proficiency (LEP)